sourcegraph/sourcegraph-public-snapshot/hacktoberfest/hacktoberfest-2021.md

 When you are satisfied, open your pull request referencing the issue that you are resolving. **Use the word `hacktoberfest` in your pull request description** to increase its discoverability.

 **IMPORTANT:** Once you have a pull request ready to review, the `verification/cla-signed` check will be flagged, and you will be prompted to sign the CLA with a link provided by our bot.
-Once you sign, add a comment tagging `@natectang`.
+Once you sign, add a comment tagging `@sourcegraph/hacktoberfest-reviewers`.
 After that, your pull request will be ready for review.

 ## Further Info